sarch25/File-Integrity-Monitor/README.md

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

 - The importance of continuous file monitoring in maintaining data integrity and detecting security breaches
 - How to establish a baseline for file integrity monitoring and compare it against current file states
 - The significance of prompt notifications in responding to unauthorized file changes and preserving data integrity.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

 - File Integrity Monitor (FIM) software
 - Baseline.txt file for storing hash values